rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

     </tr>
      <tr>
         <td>iphone\\ApplicationQueriesSchemes</td>
-        <td>Whitelist of URLs that can be called from your app and opened with a browser.
-Added during build to the LSApplicationQueriesSchemes key in the app's info.plist.</td>
+        <td>Whitelist of URL schemes that can be used by your app to provide a service, pass data or launch another app.
+URL schemes specified here are added during build to the LSApplicationQueriesSchemes key in the app's info.plist.
+For more information, refer to the iOS-specific Settings section, below.</td>
         <td>Array of strings</td>
-        <td>["scheme1", "scheme2"]</td>
+        <td>["http", "sms", "tel", "facetime"]</td>
     </tr>
     <tr>
         <td class="clsEvenRow">wp8\\productid</td>